Improve Your Reputation

 - Does your department comply with data privacy regulations?
 Can you prove it?

 - Do you protect only the data at risk, so you can see and use non-sensitive data?

 - Can you easily protect different data elements with different protection methods?

 - Does the protected data look real enough?
 Is it referentially correct?

-- Can you seamlessly combine data masking with data transformation, migration or reporting jobs?
+- Can you seamlessly combine data masking with data transformation, migration and reporting?

-- Can you protect in real-time or DB applications (e.g. dynamic data masking, in-situ encryption)?
+- Can you protect data in real-time, or within DB applications dynamically?

 - Does it take too long to learn, implement, modify, or optimize your data masking jobs?

 Do you know the technical differences between them?
 Learn more about these two popular forms of data obfuscation and when to use them.